Self-Hosted vs Cloud AI Deployment: Cost and Risk Matrix

 Performance and Latency

-Self-hosted: Inference latency drops to 10-50ms when the model runs on your network.
-No internet round-trip, no provider queue.
-For real-time applications — voice AI, fraud scoring, manufacturing QC — this matters.
+Self-Hosted: Inference latency drops to 10–50ms when the model runs on your local network or high-speed dedicated virtual private cloud.
+No internet round-trips, no public queue.
+For real-time applications—AI voice agents, transaction fraud scoring, and manufacturing visual inspection (visual QC)—this is a hard requirement.
 You also control batching, caching, and request prioritization.

-Cloud AI: Typical API latency runs 200-800ms depending on model size and provider load.
-Acceptable for asynchronous workflows (document processing, content generation) but problematic for real-time applications.
-Some providers offer dedicated capacity tiers that reduce latency, but at premium pricing.
+Cloud AI: Typical API latency runs 200–800ms depending on model size and provider load.
+This is acceptable for asynchronous workloads (document processing, email drafting) but problematic for real-time applications.
+While some providers offer provisioned throughput or dedicated capacity tiers to reduce latency, they charge a premium, which further weakens the cloud business case at scale.

 Verdict: Self-hosted wins for latency-sensitive applications.
 Cloud is fine for batch and async workloads.